-The most significant things to look out for is a lack of genuine empathy, exploit others, and entitlement,
+The most significant things to look out for is a lack of genuine empathy, exploiting others, entitlement, and envious of others.

-As they manipulate others from their love bombing, devaluation, discard and then the hoover, with pity plays, silent treatments, gaslighting, projection, threats, making us feel insecure and crazy.
-It takes time for good-hearted people, who care and are kind to others to see what’s genuinely happening due to the narcissists cruel and sometimes calculated games, by then we have to recover from not only the reality of the abuse that genuinely happened, also trauma bonding, anxiety, CPTSD, financial ruin and mental/ physical illnesses.
+As narcissist manipulates others from the idealisation, devaluation, discarding and then the hoover stage.
+With pity plays, silent treatments, gaslighting, projection, and threats making us feel insecure and crazy.
+It takes time for good-hearted people who care and are kind to others to see what’s genuinely happening due to the narcissist’s covert, cruel and sometimes calculated games by then.
+We have to recover from not only the reality of the abuse that genuinely happened but also trauma bonding, anxiety, CPTSD, financial ruin and mental/ physical illnesses.

 Seven ways they negatively infect our lives.

-- They invade all your relationship, they not only swoop in and sweep you off your feet, but they also do the same with all you’re friends and family, they are happy to go out with friends and family events at the start of the relationship, then slowly any outings or special occasions are ruined.
+- They take over all your relationships, narcissist’s not only swoop in and sweep you off your feet, but they also do the same with all you’re friends and family.
+They are happy to go out with friends and family events at the start of the relationship.
+Slowly any outings or special occasions are ruined.
 Often leaving you in depths of despair And looking unhinged.
-They pick your friends and family off one by one, isolating you from support, and with some, they will shift your friends and family loyalty away from you, and onto them, they are a virus that infects your relationship with others, through triangulate, making you look crazy, or merely getting you to walk on eggshells conform to their demands and fear going out.
+They pick your friends and family off one by one, isolating you from support, and with some, they will shift your friends and family loyalty away from you onto them.
+They are a virus that infects your relationship with others through triangulation, making you look crazy or merely getting you to walk on eggshells conform to their demands and fear of going out.

-- They invade your social media and inboxes, In the beginning, it’s full of loving sentimental messages, on our social media or personal messages, they slowly creep in the devaluation, usually social media to further their games, then they might gradually stop leaving those sentimental remarks, and then out of nowhere where comes that complete silence, then out of the blue they are back, playing nice, posting again, while blaming you for being insecure if you ask them, while you can not catch your own thoughts, often taking on theirs and believing somehow you are at fault, trying hard to make it up to them, they will then play nice again, love bomb you again, so with their negative, hurtful words, then re idolisation, we end up genuinely believing it was our fault.
+- They invade your social media and inboxes.
+In the beginning, it’s full of loving sentimental messages.
+On our social media or personal messages, they slowly creep into the devaluation, usually social media, to further their games.
+They might gradually stop leaving those sentimental remarks.
+Then out of nowhere, where comes that complete silence?
+Then out of the blue, they are back, playing nice, posting again, while blaming you for being insecure if you ask them.
+At the same time, you can not catch your own thoughts, often taking on theirs and believing somehow you are at fault, trying hard to make it up to them.
+They will then play nice again, love bomb you again, so with their negative, hurtful words, when they idealise us, we end up genuinely believing it was our fault.
 Then come the threats, the criticism, the put-downs, as they cycle around their social media games, all to keep us more confused.

 - They take any and all your resources, some without a care, with pity plays, threats, blame-shifting, making you feel guilty, or sinking your mental health, so you become dependent on them.
 Most move into your home, don’t pay the bills, eat your food.
 To them, it’s simply what’s yours is theirs, and what’s theirs is their own.
 They spend your money, try to take your home, some will vandalise your property, again blaming you.
 Some will try to get you to sell up and move you miles away, leaving you isolated.
 A lot will walk out and leave you with nothing, feeling empty on the inside as well as the outside, slowly manipulating everything you once had away from you.

-- They take over your emotional health, like a virus slowly taking over and swooping in for the kill, the love-bombing where they get all the positive attention and emotions from you, joy, happiness, you want to please and love them any way you can.
+- They take over your emotional health, like a virus slowly taking over and swooping in for the kill.
+In this idealisation, they get all the positive attention and emotions from you, joy, and happiness.
+You want to please and love them any way you can.
 Your praise to them and about them, to devaluation where they’ll happily make you cry, they’ll sit and watch you cry, or walk out on you, and then they’ll blame it all on you, leaving you hurt and confused.
 Even the discard is done each and every time with no closure leaving you hurt and confused, the hoover when they come to ’rescue’ you.
 Then when you finally wake up and see them for all that they are, they use any and all your weaknesses against you, cutting you wide open for more emotional torture.

 - Your hopes and dreams.
-At the start they pretend to love all that you do, false promises to fulfil all those dreams with your soul mate, then during devaluation, they slowly take all your dreams, hobbies, passions and hopes away from you.
-After discard, most of us are left with nothing, an empty shell of our former self, full of fear and anxiety to get up and go again.
+At the start, they pretend to love all that you do, false promises to fulfil all those dreams with your soul mate.
+Then during devaluation, they slowly take all your dreams, hobbies, passions and hopes away from you.
+After discarding, most of us are left with nothing, an empty shell of our former selves, full of fear and anxiety to get up and go again.

 - Your trust, the extent of the manipulation and lies they do to you, you lose your self-trust and your trust in others.
-Questioning and over analysing everything, and others motive towards you, including your own motives.
-In a state of hypervigilance throughout the devaluation and after the discard with all the games, they throw your way.
+Questioning and over analysing everything and others’ motives towards you, including your own motives.
+In a state of hypervigilance throughout the devaluation and after the discard with all the games they throw your way.

 You can, and you will recover from this.